namanshrimali/TSAI_EVA/README.md

 ```

 ## What's next
-* Model with 6k parameters got pretty close to the required accuracy, will work on that, It's always better to get the same results from less number of parameters
+* Model with 6k parameters got pretty close to the required accuracy, will work on that.
+It's always better to get the same results from less number of parameters
 * As per kaggle, the highest accuracy for the MNIST dataset is 99.6% - 99.8% (impossible to achieve beyond 99.8%).
 I'll try to achieve a stable accuracy beyond 99.4%